Yesterday was Thursday and I was waiting to see if I was going to get a phone call or a text from a specific person down here in NZ.

 Right then I got a text from the volunteer coordinator that read, “You coming this week?”

 I immediately felt guilty.
-The previous week had obviously been one of those rare times when he was at the school so he’d seen I wasn’t there and hadn’t bothered to text him.
+The previous week had obviously been one of those rare times when he was at the school.
+There is no sign-in sheet for volunteers, no documentation of our presence so he’d had to have been there, seen I wasn’t there and that I hadn’t bothered to text him.
 And now he was reading my thoughts and knew I was planning not to show up again.

 Now he was going to know that I was an unreliable person and a sub-par volunteer.